Menu

 Answer

 Seeing mountain gorillas in either country isn’t cheap.
 The combined cost of permits, accommodation, guides and a tour can bring overall trip costs upwards of $2,000 per person.
-So why are gorilla safaris so expensive?
+So why are gorilla treks so expensive?

 The main reason is that mountain gorillas are endangered and vulnerable to uncontrolled human interaction.
 One of the biggest threats to the gorillas’ survival is disease.
 Gorillas share 98% of their DNA with humans, making them highly susceptible to infection from human diseases.
 Therefore the authorities (wisely, in my opinion) tightly restrict and control the number of interactions the gorillas have with people.